pintuprajapati/django_razorpay/README.md

     ```
     python3 manage.py createsuperuser
     ```
-- Run the server and go to this url: http://127.0.0.1:8000/
-    ```
-    python3 manage.py runserver
-    ```

 # Razorpay Login and API KEY
 - You will have to create an account on razorpay site (https://razorpay.com/)
 - Now Generate 2 API Keys from here (https://dashboard.razorpay.com/#/app/keys)
     1. API KEY ID
     2. API SECRET ID

-- Keep it saved somewhere (for the late use)
+- Keep it saved somewhere (for the later use)
 - Now add both of these keys into your `settings.py` file at the bottom (replace the key in the project)
     ```
     # RazorPay API Key and API secret key